John Strange (left) and Laurie Daley who will coach the NSW Origin sides in 2025. Picture: NSW Blues / X (Twitter)

 Laurie Daley is returning to coach the NSW Blues Origin side with the help of Melbourne Storm coach Craig Bellamy in an advisory role.

-A former Raider, NSW and Australian captain, Daley replaces Michael Maguire who steered the Blues to an historic series win this year but resigned to coach the Broncos.
+A former Raider, NSW and Australian captain, Daley replaces Michael Maguire who steered the Blues to an historic series win this year but quit to coach the Broncos.

 Bellamy takes on a new role; advisor to the Origin coaching staff.